Megaemce/correlations.world/README.md

-## World of correlations - Check the correlations between various world statistics
+## World of correlations - Check the correlations between various world data

 Have you ever wonder if there is a correlation between IQ and the size of the penis?<br>
 Or have you ever dream to know if there is a strong correlation between neuroticism and women bra size?<br>